 'Composing is almost like a duty to an idea, the completion of which is incomparably satisfying.'

-Dide Siemmond also composes music.
-Having dedicated much of earlier years to music in its various forms – predominantly composing, playing violin and singing – she focussed more of her initial young adult life on writing books instead.
-Later, she decided to merge her two main passions together, creating one hybrid work using a compositional method she invented herself.
-She has also composed a collection of conceptual music, exploring the role and development of music and how it is presented in our changing and increasingly conceptual artistic world, and a piece of music for exhibitive purposes combining classical instruments with coral sounds based on recordings gathered from the Coral Reef, Australia.
+Dide Siemmond has composed using a technique she invented herself.
+She has also composed a collection of conceptual music, exploring the role and development of music and how it is presented in our changing and increasingly conceptual artistic world, and music for exhibitive purposes combining classical instruments with underwater coral sounds from the Coral Reef, Australia.

 If you would like to see examples of her music, receive more information about the details of her musical history or get into contact with her about her composing or music-making, please go to the 'Contact' page and email her.
 For legal and copyright purposes, she does not exhibit her musical work here.